osyounis/asl_letter_detector/README.md

 # Executive Summary
 To answer my problem statement, I first has to find a dataset of ASL letters images.
 After finding a [dataset](#Dataset) that I could use, it was time to refine one of the base Yolov5 models on the custom dataset.

 Initially this was attempted by using the [Google Colab Notebook](#Resources) that RoboFlow created.
-After several failed attempts, I chanced strategies to train the model on my local machine using my GPU with Yolov5's `train.py` file.
+After several failed attempts, I changed strategies to train the model on my local machine using my GPU with Yolov5's `train.py` file.
 This drastically decreased training time.
 Then I ran Yolov5's `eval.py` script to evaluate the performance of the model.
 The evaluation indicted that the model had a `mAP_0.5` score of about `93%` indicating the model performed really well.
 Finally I saved my trained model to a `.pt` file so that it could be used with other files and the `Streamlit` app.

 Finally I created a Streamlit app to deploy the model.
 The Streamlit app was designed to detect in an uploaded image and to detect in real time with a webcam.